Tottenham boosted by Krzysztof Piatek wanting to move to London with Milan talks ongoing | Goal.com

 Piatek wants Tottenham move as transfer talks with AC Milan continue

-AC Milan striker Krzysztof Piatek wants to move to Tottenham after being impressed by the offer put to him by the Premier League club.
+AC Milan striker Krzysztof Piatek wants to move to Tottenham after being impressed with the offer put to him by the Premier League club.

 Spurs are yet to settle on the terms of a deal but finding an agreement with the Poland international won't be a problem as he has decided to turn down Roma to join Jose Mourinho's side.